-Pubic lice, also called crabs, are tiny insects found in your genital area.
-They are a different type of insect than head lice and body lice.
-Measuring less than 1/8 inch (3 millimeters), pubic lice received their nickname because their bodies resemble sea crabs.
+Pubic lice, commonly called crabs, are tiny insects found in your genital area.
+They are a different type of louse from head lice and body lice.
+Measuring 1/16 inch (1.6 millimeters) or less, pubic lice received their nickname because their bodies resemble sea crabs.

 If you have pubic lice (crabs), you may experience intense itching in your genital region.
-Pubic lice don't infest the scalp, but they can spread to other hairy areas, including the:
+Pubic lice don't infest the scalp, but they can spread to other areas with coarse body hair, including the:

 When to see a doctor

 Pubic lice are most commonly transmitted during sexual activity.
 Although it's unusual, you may also acquire pubic lice from contaminated sheets, blankets, towels or clothes.

 People who have other sexually transmitted infections are more likely to also have pubic lice.